supernour09/Nour-swisscomm-task/README.md

 3. Render all target assets.
 You don't need to display all data.
 Just some important ones! [vCloud Example](https://thinfactory.com/wp-content/uploads/afbeelding-vcloud-director.jpg)
 4. Add a loading indicator when the data are being loaded.

+   > Added loading indicator in the list view component , didn't go with global loader cause it always hard to maintain and does't look good

 5. Use the target asset `status` property to highlight the target asset.

+    > Changed the color of border of card

 6. Add an input field where the user is able to filter the target assets by the `name` and `status` property.

+   >    Added Search filed that fire Action with reduce that filter list buy status or name property

 7. Above the input field, add some nice statistics calculated by all target assets. e.g. Total of CPUs.
+   > Added Text in the right shows total CPU , Total Rams , Total Running Asset in statistics component
 8. Add a target asset details page.
 This page is accessible by the route `/dashboard/assets/{:id}`.
 List all information in a meaningful way.
 You might have noticed, the target assets are bound together in a hierarchical order via their `parentId` property.
 Use the `parentId` information to show the `name` of the parent target asset and create a hyperlink to get to the next target asset.
+   > Added new component for details page and have selecter to get the element by id and use mergeMap to get the parent